Keyonta Marshall

-Keyonta D. Marshall (August 13, 1981 – March 22, 2019) was an American football defensive lineman who played in the National Football League.
-The Philadelphia Eagles signed him out of Grand Valley State University.
+Keyonta D. Marshall (August 13, 1981 – March 22, 2019) was an American professional football defensive lineman who played in the National Football League (NFL).
+The Philadelphia Eagles selected him out of Grand Valley State University in the seventh round of the 2005 NFL draft with the 247th overall pick.
 Marshall appeared in one game for the Eagles in 2005, but the team cut him prior to the start of the 2006 season.
-On November 8, 2006, the New York Jets signed Marshall to their Practice Squad.
+On November 8, 2006, the New York Jets signed Marshall to their practice squad.